dokku/dokku/docs/deployment/methods/images.md

 ### Creating a tag

 You can also create new tags for that app using the `tags:create` function.
-Tags should conform to the docker tagging specification for your docker version.
+Tags should conform to the Docker tagging specification for your Docker version.
 As of 1.10, that specification is available [here](https://github.com/docker/docker/blob/master/image/spec/v1.1.md), while users of older versions can check the documentation [here](https://github.com/docker/docker/blob/master/image/spec/v1.md).

 ```shell
 dokku tags:create node-js-app v1